mlxd/PLext/README.md

 Since building wheels on my local machine will make it tough to share, I opted for the `manylinux2014_x86_64` image, and targetting `manylinux2_24_x86_64` as the wheel version (ie GLIBC v2.24 minimum).
 We manually install Julia onto the image (see the attached `Dockerfile`), and audit the generated wheel using `auditwheel` to include any required dependent shared libraries required to make use of the built extension.

+## Issues

+While a built of the Python module directly using CMake works (is importable and runnable with correct outputs), getting the binary to work from a wheel is a little more challenging.
+[Many packages](https://uwekorn.com/2019/09/15/how-we-build-apache-arrows-manylinux-wheels.html) have moved away from `pip` installing wheels due to the inherent difficulty in dealing with externally compiled libraries, and instead focus on `conda`, which more easily allows installing additional binaries, libraries and tools needed for a given package.

 ## Performance

 No new package escapes the runtime performance checks.
 As this is a proof of concept, the runtime performance isn't expected to be on par with Lightning, though it should surpass bare Python/Numpy performance.